summa-dev/halo2-experiments/README.md

 For practice to using halo2

-This library makes use of the [PSE Fork of Halo2](https://github.com/privacy-scaling-explorations/halo2) and the related [Halo2 Curves](https://github.com/privacy-scaling-explorations/halo2curves).
+This library makes use of the [PSE Fork of Halo2](https://github.com/privacy-scaling-explorations/halo2).

 List of available experiments: